 E-shop as a sales channel is aimed at business customers.
 A business customer must have an account in the e-shop in order to be able to buy and order products in the e-shop.
 All business customer accounts are first registered in the business software of Jungent called Axapta, the agreement of which is signed by a member of the management board and the company is assigned a credit limit and payment term.
 One of the obligatory parts of customer account registration is entering the company’s commercial register number.
 In the Axapta software, each business customer is assigned a unique payer’s customer code and a shipment customer code.
 The same customer code of the shipment also is stored to e-shop software called Magento.
 All business customers are registered and activated in the Axapta software, and after that the customer account is also confirmed to the user in Magento if the customer applies for it while concluding the agreement.

-E-shops are bilingual: local language + English
+E-shops are bilingual: default local language + English

 The main goals of the e-shop